AIAUSA/goaia-home/_content/aia-swimming-1.md

   one:
   - template: text
     block: text
-    content: "#### Complete this inquiry form {link} to work with the Athletes in Action Challenge Course Team to design your custom experience."
+    content: "#### Click the above button to work with the Athletes in Action Challenge Course Team to design your custom experience."
     centered: false
   section_title: inquiry
 - template: social-callout